The Student Conduct and Community Standards Office ensures that all Buffalo State students are informed of their rights to:

 Notice: Students have the right to be informed of any complaint or charge filed against them.
 Students will be informed of the complaint via email or USPS.
 The notice will include a copy of the complaint and the alleged violation(s) of the Code they face.

-Hearing: Students have the right to have their case heard by the College Student Conduct Board, consisting of faculty, staff, and fellow students.
+Hearing: Students have the right to have their case heard by the University Student Conduct Board, consisting of faculty, staff, and fellow students.
 Hearings will be scheduled according to the requirements in the Code.

 Witnesses: Students have the right to bring witnesses to meetings/hearings.
 Witness testimony will only be considered if that person was present during the incident at hand.
-Character witness testimony may be considered at the discretion of the Student Conduct and Community Standards Office or by the College Student Conduct Board.
+Character witness testimony may be considered at the discretion of the Student Conduct and Community Standards Office or by the University Student Conduct Board.

-Appeal: Students who case is heard by the College Student Conduct Board have the right to appeal their decision to the College Appeals Board if they choose.
+Appeal: Students who case is heard by the University Student Conduct Board have the right to appeal their decision to the College Appeals Board if they choose.
 Students who sign an administrative agreement waive their rights to appeal.
 Appeals must be based on one of the following criteria:

 - Procedural Error- if you believe that there was an error in the Student Conduct process (as outlined in the Code) or the violations you were accused of were incorrect then you may appeal on these grounds;

 - Unreasonable Sanctions- if you believe that the sanctions that were assigned to you were unfair or too harsh based on the violation you were found responsible for you may appeal on these grounds.